One person per family is interviewed on a regular basis. Between 1968 and 1997, interviews were conducted annually.

 Disability and Use of Time

-DUST collected information from roughly 400 older couples about disability, time use, and well-being during telephone interviews
+DUST collected information in 2009 and 2013 to investigate the connections among about disability, time use, and well-being for

 older adults.
 Heads and spouses in these couples were each interviewed twice about two randomly selected days-one week day and